Poikilos/integratoredu/README.md

 fi
 #tell npm to get all dependencies (if no param after install, uses package.json to get list):
 npm install
+#on Ubuntu:
+sudo ufw allow 8080
+# BELOW IS ONLY NEEDED IF you want to also have apache installed:
+sudo a2enmod proxy
+sudo a2enmod proxy_http
 sudo cp ./share/etc/apache2/sites-available/sign.conf /etc/apache2/sites-available/
 sudo service apache2 restart